Dennis Ashbaugh: Degraded DNA Paintings (1995–1996)

-In the early 1990s, there was much discussion in the forensic and scientific communities, as well as in the culture at large, as to what fraction of DNA was required to make an accurate analysis of ancestry, race and origin.
+In the early 1990s, there was much discussion in the forensic and scientific communities, as well as in the culture at large, as to what fraction of DNA was required to make an accurate analysis of ancestry, race, and origin.
 Working outdoors, Ashbaugh became aware of rust as well as the elements of sun, acid rain, and snow to cause entropic decay.
 He used Corten steel dust, and fugitive fluorescent pigments, which degrade with ultraviolet rays, on large canvases and placed them outside for a year.
 The components turned into a rich rusted patina on 108”x108" canvases.
 They resembled used paintings and made allusions to the paintings of Anselm Kieffer and Julian Schnabel and were exhibited at Marisa del Re Gallery and IVAM.

 Hiding in Plain Sight (2004–2007)

 The issues of privacy and identity became a deep concern for Ashbaugh.
 In 2006, the company 23andMe, began selling DNA kits for purposes of genealogical inquiry—individual heritage studies for home use—accumulating vast quantities of data.
 Later at the Whitehead Institute in Cambridge Massachusetts, Ashbaugh met Yaniv Erlich an Israeli scientist whose laboratory had just determined that no genetic information is private and can be accessed by anyone.

 Ashbaugh had been painting large DNA works with saturated colors like the washes of his earlier series.
-Each of the brightly colored paintings of a typical human genetic sequence were now covered with camouflage so that any adequate reading of the sequence could not be accurately determined.
+Each of the brightly colored paintings of a typical human genetic sequence was now covered with camouflage so that any adequate reading of the sequence could not be accurately determined.

 This series was shown at IVAM in Valencia, Spain, as a part of the major 2007 Ashbaugh retrospective organized by critic Barbara Rose, and at the National Academy of Sciences.